uamahlecele/kaipom/README.md

 # kaipom

-Made from joining the two words, Kaizen (Japanese philosophy of continous improvement) & Pomodoro, is command‑line study t that uses the Pomodoro Technique to help you focus, track your learning, and revisit what you’ve studied.
+Made from joining the two words, Kaizen (Japanese philosophy of continous improvement) & Pomodoro, is command‑line study tool that uses the Pomodoro Technique to help you focus, track your learning, and revisit what I've learnt.

 ## Features